Alexandria may be the second-biggest city in Egypt today, but that’s the least of its claims to fame.

 Montazah Palace Complex and its royal gardens are situated on the Mediterranean Sea on the eastern side of Alexandria.
 The former summer palace and residence of the Egyptian monarchy, the Salamlik palace was first built as a hunting lodge in 1892 by Khedive Abbas II, then its sister palace Haramlik was added in 1932 by King Fuad.

-The palaces now aren’t open to the public, but you can explore the gardens, enjoy the sea views and eat at the restaurants and cafes in the park.
-There’s also a little island accessible by bridge.
+The palaces now aren’t open to the public, but you can explore the gardens, enjoy the sea views, picnic and ride bikes.
+Local tip: avoid public holidays!

 7. Royal Jewelry Museum